 AFL Daily Fantasy is certainly the flagship sport on offer at Draftstars.
 When Draftstars launched they ran AFL contests with $10,000 prize pools and now regularly run $50,000 AFL DFS contests - which is easily the largest DFS prize pool on offer in Australia.

 One of the key ways Draftstars separates itself from the competition is the implementation of 'DraftDay' software which is the platform used for the major billion-dollar Daily Fantasy companies in the USA.
 Any Australian who plays on Draftstars will quickly see this is some of the best DFS software available at the moment.
+We can only expect this seamless technology, which is already the best in Australia to get better after the PlayUp acquisition, as they have lots of experience to call upon in the DFS scene.

 Playing Daily Fantasy contests on Draftstars is very simple - even if you have never played DFS before.
 Anyone familiar with regular fantasy competitions like SuperCoach and DreamTeam will quickly learn how Draftstars operates with the main difference being that contests don't last all season, they last one game, one day or a single round or each sport.